Chygos/hackbio-cancer-internship/Task 2.md

 ## Findings

 * They identified differentially expressed (DE) genes and gene sets
-* Some DE genes and gene sets are altered in all different cancer types while some are on one specific cancer type.
+* Some DE genes and gene sets are altered in all cancer types while others are on one specific type.
 * Seven cross-cancer gene signatures were differentially expressed in at least 4 cancer types.
 * These gene signatures include genes with well-known roles in cancer and genes that could serve as potential new biomarkers for cancer.
 * From pathway analysis and disease association analysis, differentially expressed genes were linked to specific biological pathways related to the cell cycle or interact with the cell cycle pathway.
 They were also linked to causing genetic disorders, developmental defects and cancer.
 These diseases include aneuploidy and other forms of cancer and diseases such as lung cancer, bone marrow, bladder, prostate and kidney.